-Powerfully, we were offered a Police perspective in year one that "the [majority of] young people [that have been referred] are no longer coming to my attention for negative things", where the pattern of behaviour that they were showing previously would have suggested the risk of escalation.
+Powerfully, we were offered a Police perspective in year one that "the [majority of] young people [that have been referred] are no longer coming to my attention for negative things", where the pattern of behaviour that they were showing previously, in their professional experience, would have suggested the risk of escalation.
 One young person commented that they had "stopped being 'bad' ... making better choices by far 'cause I've been working with includem".

 It was difficult for some of our first-year interviewees to comment on the overall difference to the child or young person as they did not necessarily sustain contact or were not the key person in contact with the child or young person and family.
-Some of the difficulties in children and young people's lives and in the context of the community are deeply rooted, however the support from includem has been felt by Education staff for example, to help children and young people to cope and engage (here, with the transition back into school).
+Some of the difficulties in children and young people's lives and in the context of the community are deeply rooted and complex; however, the support from includem has been felt, by Education staff for example, to help children and young people to cope and engage (here, with the transition back into school).

-"I think it's difficult to give a definitive measure of success but what I would say is I think it's definitely supported the young person because they have that really positive relationship with their includem worker so it perhaps makes the young person more willing to engage or more on board with what the offer is, because they know that they've got that additional support."
+I think it's difficult to give a definitive measure of success but what I would say is I think it's definitely supported the young person because they have that really positive relationship with their includem worker so it perhaps makes the young person more willing to engage or more on board with what the offer is, because they know that they've got that additional support."
 Education

-While the self-report measures included above do suggest improvement, they do not tell the whole story of impact as many factors, including those beyond the control of the project, will influence change.
-They also fail to capture the way that integrated working practices bring together work with the family and with other agencies to contribute to impact.
-Individual case studies supplement these measures well, providing a rich account of children and young people's circumstances, the intensity of investment in families and the interaction between the includem investment and engagement with school and other supports.
-Across the case studies that we reviewed (4) there is a common theme of includem workers being able to build relationships with children and young people through flexibility and 'stickability', often where other supports had not worked out in the past.
-This positive engagement bridges the connection into longer-term supports and next steps, smoothing transition stages and making these more sustainable.
-Although the following are focused on the child or young person's narrative, the high levels of engagement with the whole family are evident.
+While the self-report scores included above do suggest improvement over the course of the support, they do not tell the story of programme impact as many factors, including those beyond the control of the project, influence change.
+They cannot capture the way that integrated working practices bring together work with the family and with other agencies to contribute to impact.
+Individual case studies supplement these kinds of measures well, providing a richer account of children and young people's circumstances, the intensity of investment in families and the interaction between the includem investment and engagement with school and other supports.
+Across the case studies that we reviewed, there is a common theme of includem workers being able to build relationships with children and young people through flexibility and 'stickability', often where other supports had not worked out in the past.
+This positive engagement can bridge the connection into longer-term supports and next steps, smoothing transition stages and making these more sustainable.
+Although the following are focused on the child or young person's perspective, the high levels of engagement with the whole family are evident.
 There is also a common thread related to the young person's trust in support.

-One young person was referred to includem due to concerns from their school about attendance and engagement and contact with the Police over carrying drugs.
+One young person was referred to includem due to school concerns about attendance, engagement and contact with the Police.
 [Young person] was struggling with low motivation and social isolation (rarely leaving the house), and his family were experiencing mental health, financial and wellbeing difficulties.
 The family struggled to manage their day-to-day budget and were in overcrowded accommodation, sleeping on the floor.

-[Young person] was initially reluctant to engage with support and found committing to times and understanding that the support was needed difficult, but with the ability to work flexibly together and the 'stickability' of the includem worker this improved over time and had a positive impact on [young person's] routines and engagement with school.
+[Young person] was initially reluctant to engage with support and found committing to times and understanding that the support was needed difficult, but with the ability to work flexibly together and the 'stickability' of the includem worker, this improved over time and had a positive impact on [young person's] routines and engagement with school.